census-instrumentation/opencensus-go/README.md

 collecting application performance and behavior monitoring data.
 Currently it consists of three major components: tags, stats, and tracing.

-This project is still at a very early stage of development.
-The API is changing rapidly, vendoring is recommended.

 ## Installation

 ```
 $ go get -u go.opencensus.io
 ```

+The API of this project is still evolving, see: [Deprecation Policy](#deprecation-policy).
+The use of vendoring or a dependency management tool is recommended.

 ## Prerequisites